 The Office of Research and Sponsored Programs (ORSP) oversees all research activities at ADU.
 It provides the overall infrastructure and administers faculty scholarship programs.
-The ORSP also administers a number of other programs such as Grants & Contracts, Undergraduate Research (specifically, student-faculty collaboration in conducting research projects) and the Centers for Excellence.
+The ORSP also administers a number of other programs such as Grants & Contracts, Undergraduate Research (specifically, student-faculty collaboration in conducting research projects) and the annul Undergraduate Research Competition.